 Testosterone is a sex hormone made in the testicles and adrenal glands, which is important for sexual and reproductive development.
 You can test your testosterone levels with a simple pin-prick blood test, to check if your levels are normal.
-If your levels of testosterone are too low a repeat test is recommended after 4 weeks, and a referral to a specialist may be needed if your levels continue to be low.
-If you are then started on TRT by your specialist and attend regular check ups you could place an order for a repeat prescription through our service.

 You can get testosterone test kits and reorder your TRT from Superdrug Online Doctor.
 Fill in a short questionnaire to order treatment.
 Approved orders are sent out with free delivery and can be posted to your preferred address or collected in any Superdrug store.

 Click & Collect: free (available for next-day collection in Superdrug Pharmacies)

 Ordering is quick and simple.
 For test kits:

 Please note – where a generic product has been ordered we may use a range of manufacturers in order to provide you with your medication, in order to maintain our service levels

 Testosterone is an important sex hormone in males and it is needed for a number of different things in the body, like:

 Both men and women have testosterone in their body, but women, whose testosterone is made in their ovaries, usually have a lot less compared with men.
 This page focuses on testosterone levels in men.

 Generally, the normal total testosterone level in men is above 12 nmol/L, a borderline level is 8-12 nmol/L and a low level is <8 nmol/L. These ranges may vary slightly depending on the laboratory which performs your test.